-- On the right of the window are the user definable fields.
-In here you can create and add additional fields that you may want to store additional information related to the site.
+On the right of the window are the user-definable fields.
+Here, you can create and add additional fields that you may want to store additional information related to the site.

-The notes tab allows you to put site-specific information in here.
+The notes tab allows you to add site-specific information.
 This information can be then copied and printed out in other sections of the program such as job sheets.

 The documents tab allows you to link or store documents against the site, for instance, PDF’s.

-- If you choose to link folder, it will link to the files original location.
+If you choose to link a folder, it will link to the files original location.
 Folders, however, cannot be stored in the database.

 NOTE: If you are linking items they ideally need to be stored in a network location.
 If you try and link a document that is stored on your PC, unless the folder is shared across the network, other users will find that the folder/file is not accessible.